-If any of your stocks went through any reorganizations during the year such as splits, spinoffs, mergers or reclassified distributions or if you transferred any stock to pay a withdrawal, you'll also need an "Unrealized gain/loss" report because those actions will probably have affected the cost basis of your stock.

-In TDAmeritrade, you get it by going to this tab.
+If any of your stocks went through any reorganizations during the year such as splits, spinoffs, mergers or reclassified distributions or if you transferred any stock to pay a withdrawal, you'll also need an "Unrealized Gain/Loss" report because those actions will probably have affected the cost basis of your stock.
+In TD Ameritrade, you get it by going to this tab.
 You'll get this page where you can see the cost basis details for each lot of each stock that was affected by the reorganization.
 You'll be comparing this to an "Investment Lot Cost Basis" report in bivio to see if you've recorded it as your broker has.
+Slide 26

 During your audit you'll be looking at specific types of transactions in bivio such as dividend payments.
 What's nice is that you can get lists of just specific types of transactions at your brokerage website.
 In this case, you'd find those by selecting this "Transactions" link from the "My Account" menu.

 This opens a page where you can select to see lists of certain types of transactions.

-In this case, we want a list of the dividends we've received

-During the year.
+In this case, we want a list of the dividends we've received During the year.

 We'll be able to easily compare this list to some of the bivio reports as we do the audit.
 It's important that you become familiar with finding all this material on your brokers website.
 Finding it will be a little different for each broker, but it will be there somewhere.
 Contact your broker if you need help finding something that you'll need to do your audit.
 You'll be comparing your brokerage information to a variety of reports you'll find in bivio.

-(Use demo club to demo this.
-Make sure to enter a 2021 date each time).

 First you want to enter the date of the report you want to look at.
 For many of the ones you need, it will be the last day of last year.

-You'll be using a Valuation Report to audit your cash balances and number of shares of each stock.
+First, you'll be using a Valuation Report to audit your cash balances and number of shares of each stock.
 You'll use the Transaction History Report when you audit specific types of transactions such as dividends you've received.

-Your Income Statement will show you dividend totals by company

-The Member Contributions and Withdrawals report will show you the amount each member contributed each month and the valuation date you used to record the payment

-The Capital Gain and Loss Report will show you whether your cost basis information and gain/loss information agrees with what your broker will be reporting to the IRS

-The Investment lot cost basis report will show you the cost basis details for each lot of each stock that you still own.
+This report is nice as it is organized into categories.
+Your Income Statement will show you dividend totals by company The Member Contributions and Withdrawals report will show you the amount each member contributed each month and the valuation date you used to record the payment The Capital Gain and Loss Report will show you whether your cost basis information and gain/loss information in bivio agrees with what your broker will be reporting to the IRS The Investment lot cost basis report will show you the cost basis details for each lot of each stock that you still own.
 If you've had any withdrawals, you can find reports showing the parameters you used to enter them at this link.

-You'll also find Transaction Lists, which give you the chronological list of transactions and a running balance, very useful.
+You will also find Transaction Lists, which give you the chronological list of transactions and a running balance.
+We use them all the time as they are very useful.
 You don't get to these from the Reports page, you get to them from your accounting pages.
-For example if you go to Accounting and click on the name of one of your accounts, you'll get a list of all the transactions that have been recorded for that account.
+For example, if you go to Accounting>Accounts and click on the name of one of your accounts, you'll get a list of all the transactions that have been recorded for that account.
 This also works for the members page and the investments page.
+Slide 29

 You also might need to refer to files you have stored in your files area which you find here under communications.
+Slide 30